About the Inquiry

 The Committee also agreed that SPICe should prepare a Budget briefing (overview of the Medium Term Financial Strategy) and recent trends in spending for ECCLR public bodies and research.

-The Committee will canvas the views of young people and others on the impact of preventative spend.
+The Committee canvassed the views of young people and others on the impact of preventative spend.

-The Committee will take evidence over two meetings, on preventative spend and on the carbon impact of the capital budget.
+The Committee took evidence over two meetings, on preventative spend and on the carbon impact of the capital budget.

-A call for views ran from 3 July to 10 August and the oral evidence sessions will take place in early September, enabling the Committee to report before the October recess.
+A call for views ran from 3 July to 10 August and the oral evidence sessions took place in early September, enabling the Committee to report before the October recess.
 Engagement with the Cabinet Secretary would take place in December.

 Read evidence received by the Committee